Biography

 He served for 26 years in the U.S. Army.
 He is a veteran of both Operations Desert Storm and Iraqi Freedom and served as the Command Historian to the U.S. Multi-National Corps-Iraq (MNC-I) in Baghdad, Iraq.
 His final assignment in the army was as the Chief of the American History Division in the Department of History at the United States Military Academy.

 Academically, Daddis specializes in Cold War history with an emphasis on the Vietnam War.
-He has authored five books, including his most recent with Cambridge University Press, Pulp Vietnam: War and Gender in Cold War Men’s Adventure Magazines (2020), and a trilogy on the American war in Vietnam with Oxford University Press.
+He has authored six books, including his most recent with Oxford University Press, Faith and Fear: America’s Relationship with War Since 1945 (2025), and a trilogy on the American war in Vietnam with Oxford University Press.
 Daddis worked as an official advisor for the 2017 Ken Burns-Lynn Novick documentary, The Vietnam War, and has led multiple tours to Vietnam for educational purposes.
 His articles have appeared in the New York Times, the Washington Post, the Los Angeles Times, and National Interest magazine.
-Before joining the History Department at SDSU, he directed the M.A. program in War and Society Studies at Chapman University.
+Before joining the History Department at Texas A&M, he directed the Center for War and Society at San Diego State University.

 Areas of Expertise